-We have also identified the DA taxa between the samples of different tissues.
+The DA taxa, which are the microbial taxa that are significantly different in abundance between two groups of samples, were identified between the samples of different tissues pairwisely.
 The microbial communities of the lung samples were found most distinctive from that of spleen and kidney samples despite the differences in the classification results reported by different software.
 Therefore, we have started with identify the DA taxa between the lung samples and the kidney samples.

 Since Metaphlan3 wan not able to classify 2 lung samples and 2 kidney samples, we will exclude the classification analyses of Metaphlan3 from this analysis.
 At the species level, the number of DA taxon identified using the classification results of different software ranges from 10 (Diamond) to 596 (Centrifuge), with more taxa significantly higher in abundance in the Kidney samples than that of Lung samples with all software’s classifications (Figure S2).
 Five significantly abundant species was found shared by the classification results of all software (Bordetella pseudohinzii, Bordetella bronchiseptica, Leptospira interrogans, Leptospira borgpeterseni, and Mycoplasm pulmonis).
-Kaiju, Centrifuge, Blastn have the most number of DA taxa mostly distinct to themselves (390, 376, and 56 taxa, respectively) (Figure 7a).
+Kaiju, Centrifuge, BLASTN have the most number of DA taxa mostly distinct to themselves (390, 376, and 56 taxa, respectively) (Figure 7a).
 Furthermore, although Centrifuge identified the largest number of DA species taxon, Kaiju has identified the most number of unique phylum taxa (42), which means many of Centrifuge’s DA species has the same phylum taxonomy taxa (Figure 7a).
 To obtain a more generalized overview for the DA taxa identified from the classification of each software, we aggregated the species taxa into the phylum level and visualized the presence and absence of each phylum taxon as the DA taxa across different software in Figure 8.
 At the Phylum level analysis, taxa “p__Spirochaetes”, “p__Bacterodietes”,“p__Protebacteria”, and “p__Tenericutes” was found present in the results of all software.
 Diamond was missing four taxa that were identified by rest of the software ("p__Aquificae”, “p__Fusobacteria”, “p__Firmicutes”, and “p__Cyanobacteria”).
 Kaiju and Centrifuge were th only two software reported virus taxa as DA.
 Both software reported virus taxon “p__Negarnaviricota”, and Kaiju reported “p__Nucleocytoviricota” and “p__Uroviricota”, distinctively.
-Archaea taxa was only reported by Kaiju, Centrifuge, and Blastn’s .
+Archaea taxa was only reported by Kaiju, Centrifuge, and BLASTN’s .
 All three software have reported "p__Euryarchaeota”, and both Kaiju and Centrifuge reported “p__Candidatus Micrarchaeota” and "p__Candidatus Lokiarchaeota”.
 Finally, Kaiju uniquely “p__Candidatus Thermoplasmatota”.

 The DA taxa identified between lung samples and spleen samples were similar with those identified in the between lung samples and kidney samples.
 Kaiju in this case has identified the most number of DA species (484 taxa), while Diamond has identified least (44 taxa).
 All of the DA taxa were more abundant in the lung samples.
 Six species were overlapping between the DA taxa identified by the classifications of all software (Mycoplasm pulmonis, Mycoplasma bovoculi, Mycoplasma neurolyticum, Bordetella pseudohinzii, Bordetella bronchiseptica, and Bacteroides uniformis), three of the overlapping species were also identified as DA species overlapped among all software during Lung vs. Kidney samples comparison.
-Kaiju still has the most number of distinct DA species taxa (335 taxa), followed by centrifuge (268 taxa), and Blastn (46 taxa) (Figure S10).
+Kaiju still has the most number of distinct DA species taxa (335 taxa), followed by centrifuge (268 taxa), and BLASTN (46 taxa) (Figure S10).
 On the Phylum level, “p__Bacterodietes”, “p__Tenericutes”, “p__Cyanobacteria” ,“p__Protebacteria”, and “p__Firmicutes” was identified by all software as DA.
 Taxa "p__Aquificae”, "p__Actinobacteria”,and “p__Fusobacteria” were identified in by all software except for Diamond.
-Archaea phylum, "p__Euryarchaeota”, was still the Archaea taxon identified by Blastn, Centrifuge, and Kaiju, rest of the Archaea taxa were either only identified by Kaiju and Centrifuge, or Kaiju alone.
+Archaea phylum, "p__Euryarchaeota”, was still the Archaea taxon identified by BLASTN, Centrifuge, and Kaiju, rest of the Archaea taxa were either only identified by Kaiju and Centrifuge, or Kaiju alone.
 Virus taxon, “p__Negarnaviricota”, was only identified by Centrifuge as differentially abundant, while Kaiju identified virus taxa only reported “p__Nucleocytoviricota” and “p__Uroviricota”.
 Morever, in this comparison, CLARK has also reported virus taxon, “p__Uroviricota”, as significantly abundant.